 “So I knew something was up, but I chalked it up to just getting older,” the 28-year-old said.

-But blood samples taken near the start of camp showed Mancini’s iron levels were low, and team doctors asked him to take a second test.
+Blood samples taken near the start of camp showed Mancini’s iron levels were low, and team doctors asked him to take a second test.
 Mancini said he had just come down with the flu and figured it had something to do with that.

 The Baltimore Orioles joined a growing list of ballclubs that will pay their baseball operations staff through May, and according to a club source, the team will also compensate all full-time and year-round part-time workers during that time as the start of the season continues to be delayed due to coronavirus.